Skip to main content

 cd cbicall

-If you only new to update to the lastest version do:
+If you only need to update to the latest version do:

 git pull